-There are a variety of tax consequences to selling your business, depending on whether you sell for cash, receive shares or loan notes in exchange for your business, or a mix of each.
-One popular arrangement is the 'earn-out' where the price is based on the future performance of your business - typically over a three- to five-year period - and you remain involved in the business to 'earn' the deferred proportion of the sale price.
+There are a variety of tax consequences to selling your business, and these will depend on whether you sell for cash, receive shares or loan notes in exchange for your business, or a mix of each.
+One popular arrangement is the 'earn-out' where the final sale price is based on the future performance of your business following its sale - typically over a three to five-year period.
+With an earn-out, you remain involved in the business and will have to 'earn' the deferred proportion of the sale price.